-The student is the individual enrolled at Union College in the Physical Therapist Assistant Program.
-The student is responsible for completing all requirements essential to commence their clinical experience by the due dates designated by the ACCE.
-Failure to complete these requirements will delay the student from starting their clinical experience Students are recommended to make copies of all documents uploaded to Castle Branch and/or submitted to the ACCE for their own personal use.
+The student is the individual enrolled at Union County College in the Physical Therapist Assistant Program.
 The student must work with the ACCE, CCCE and CI to ensure that the clinical experience is optimal.

 The student is responsible for the following: